Do you remember the last truly awesome party you attended?

 And that’s the same way you want people to feel about your blog.

-When you read a post from a popular blogger, you hang on every word because they take the time to get it right.
+When you read a post from a popular blogger, you hang on every powerful word, you hang on every word because they take the time to get it right.

 Instead of posting every random thought that comes in their head, they spend hours (sometimes much longer) coming up with the perfect idea and seducing you with perfectly crafted prose.